 - Do you have pets?

-- Do you have a mixture of carpet and hardwood or another bare flooring?
+- Do you have a mixture of carpet and hardwood or other bare flooring?

-- The vacuum must have a way to turn off the electrically powered brush if it has one.
-This is usually lacking in cheaper uprights and air-driven canister vacuum heads.
+- The vacuum should have a way to turn off the brushroll or slow it down if it has one.
+Cheaper uprights usually lack this feature, so keep this in mind.

 When buying a vacuum for a household that has all or some hardwood flooring, or other bare floors, it is important to look for features that can effectively clean all surfaces.
 Do you have large area rugs covering your hardwood floors?
 If your home has all of one type of flooring (only carpet or only hardwood) then your choices are narrowed.

 If you have many rugs on your hardwood floor, you will benefit from a powered brush nozzle.
 A powered brush is not recommended for hardwood floors.
 This is because agitation is needed to loosen up debris from carpet fibers, and the brush will throw dirt around or possible scratch if used on hardwood.
 So if you buy a vacuum with an electrically-driven brush, you will want it to have the option to turn it off.
 Only being able to adjust the height of the rotating brush will result in throwing dirt around the floor; this is a common problem in cheaper uprights and air-driven canister attachments.